cynthia-omondi/PyMoo-PowerFactory-optimisation-/README.md

 ## Overview

 This repository contains code for the implementation of multi-objective grid optimisation linking PyMoo and PowerFactory.
-It includes the optimization notebook as the modified source files.
+It includes the optimization notebook and the modified source files.

 ## Repository Structure